Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,2a)

-In particular, if $\Ext^1(A,B)\neq 0$ then the dimension of $A$ is either half or double that of $B$. \end{lem}
+In particular, if $\Ext^1(A,B)\neq 0$ then the dimension of $A$ is either half or double that of $B$. \end{lemma}

-Given this, we know that if a module $M$ has a trivial composition factor but does not fix a line, then it has at least two $2$-dimensional composition factors, i.e., has positive pressure.
+Using Lemma \ref{lem:pressure}, we see that if a $kH$-module $M$ has no trivial submodule or quotient, then $M$ either has no trivial composition factors, or requires at least one more $2$-dimensional composition factor than trivial factor.
+We can do better than this in some circumstances.

-If it has pressure $1$, then we can say something about the module still.
-This is important for $F_4$ and $E_6$ because there are no involutions acting projectively there.
-We will generalize this result in the next lemma, but provide a full proof in this simple case for the benefit of the reader.
+If a module has pressure $1$, then we can still say something about the module.
+This is important for $F_4$ and $E_6$ because there are no involutions acting projectively on $M(F_4)$ or $M(E_6)$ (but there are involutions of $E_7$ acting projectively on $M(E_7)$).
+The next lemma is a special case of Lemma \ref{lem:char2pressuregeneral} below, but we provide a full proof in this simple case for the benefit of the reader.

-\begin{lem} Let $V$ be an $H$-module that has at least one trivial composition factor but no trivial submodules or quotients.
-If $V$ has pressure $1$ then an involution in $H$ acts projectively on $V$ if $\dim(V)$ is even and with a single Jordan block of size $1$ if $\dim(V)$ is odd. \end{lem} \begin{pf} Note that, since $V$ has pressure $1$, it cannot have $2_i\oplus 2_j$ or $1^{\oplus 2}$ as a subquotient without fixing a line or hyperplane.
-We proceed by induction on $\dim(V)$, starting with the even-dimensional case.
-We may assume that $\soc(V)=2_i$ for some $i$: firstly there are no composition factors of $\soc(V)$ of dimension greater than $2$ because the quotient by one would still satisfy the hypotheses of the lemma, and $2_i\oplus 2_j$ cannot be in the socle by the note above.
+\begin{lemma} Let $M$ be a $kH$-module that has at least one trivial composition factor but no trivial submodules or quotients.
+If $M$ has pressure $1$, then an involution in $H$ acts projectively on $M$ if $\dim(M)$ is even and with a single Jordan block of size $1$ if $\dim(M)$ is odd. \end{lemma} \begin{proof} Note that, since $M$ has pressure $1$, it cannot have $2_i\oplus 2_j$ or $1^{\oplus 2}$ as a subquotient without stabilizing a line or hyperplane by Lemma \ref{lem:pressure}.
+We proceed by induction on $\dim(M)$, starting with the even-dimensional case.
+If $\dim(M)<6$ then $M$ cannot satisfy the hypotheses of the lemma, so our induction starts.
+We may assume that $\soc(M)=2_i$ for some $i$: first there are no composition factors of $\soc(M)$ of dimension greater than $2$ because the quotient by one would still satisfy the hypotheses of the lemma, and $2_i\oplus 2_j$ cannot be in the socle by the note above.

-The module $V/\soc(V)$ has pressure $0$, so $H$ must fix a line or hyperplane, but cannot fix a hyperplane by assumption, so $V/\soc(V)$ has a trivial submodule, and it must be unique by the note at the start of the lemma.
-Quotient out by any possible factors of dimension at least $4$ in the socle of $V/\soc(V)$ to get a module $W$ of pressure $0$ and with $\soc(W)=1$.
-(If there is a $2$ in $\soc(W)$ then we find a submodule of pressure $2$, not allowed.)
+The quotient module $M/\soc(M)$ has pressure $0$, so $H$ must stabilize a line or hyperplane by Lemma \ref{lem:pressure}, but cannot stabilize a hyperplane by assumption, so $M/\soc(M)$ has a trivial submodule, and it must be unique by the note at the start of this proof.
+Quotient out by any possible factors of dimension at least $4$ in the socle of $M/\soc(M)$ to obtain a module $N$ of pressure $0$ and with $\soc(N)=1$.
+(If there is a $2_i$ in $\soc(N)$ then we find a submodule of pressure $2$, which is not allowed.)